0xJepsen/WebserverProject/README.md

 ```sh
 python3 ./Webserver.py
 ```
-This project runs on port 10001
+You MUST make sure that the "templates" folder has a lowercase 't'!
+If it does not, the CURL request will error.
+Thus, after opening our project, 'ls' and check.
+If you see Templates, make sure to: mv Templates/ templates/

-To send a curl request and see the message printed, do the following curl -X POST -d "{<YOUR MESSAGE HERE>}" localhost:10001
+To send a curl request and see the message printed, do the following
+curl -X POST -d "{<YOUR MESSAGE HERE>}" localhost:10001

 IN SUMMARY, do the following
 pip install flask --user
 pip install Flask-WTF --user
 python3 ./Webserver.py
-curl -X POST -d "{Wow, this project deserves full credit!}" localhost:10001
+curl -X POST -d "{Wow, this project deserves full credit}" localhost:10001

 ## DOCKER
 TO BE COMPLETED